About Pesticide Registration

 - the cumulative effects from exposure to pesticides that have a common mechanism of toxicity, that is, two or more pesticide chemicals or other substances that cause a common toxic effect(s) by the same, or essentially the same, sequence of major biochemical events (i.e., interpreted as mode of action);

 - whether there is increased susceptibility to infants and children, or other sensitive subpopulations, from exposure to the pesticide; and

 - whether the pesticide produces an effect in humans similar to an effect produced by a naturally-occurring estrogen or produces other endocrine-disruption effects.

 - Several factors must be addressed before a tolerance can be established, including:

-- The Pesticide Registration Improvement Act of 2003 (PRIA) also amended FIFRA and FFDCA.
+- The Pesticide Registration Improvement Act of 2003 (PRIA) (455 pp, 1.23 MB, About PDF) also amended FIFRA and FFDCA.
 PRIA was reauthorized by the Pesticide Registration Improvement Renewal Act of 2007 and the Pesticide Registration Improvement Extension Act of 2012.
 Under PRIA:

 - Companies must pay service fees according to the category of the registration action.

 - EPA must meet decision review time periods, which result in a more predictable evaluation process for companies.

 - Shorter decision review periods are provided for reduced-risk registration applications.